 Images produced with kind permission of 3d4medical.com from Essential Anatomy 5

-The advantage of using a massage stick roller over a foam roller on the quads is that one can treat the quads in a relaxed or semi-relaxed state.
+The advantage of using a massage stick roller over a foam roller on the quads is that one can treat the quads in a relaxed or semi-relaxed state, making the process more comfortable and effective.
 Typically, when one uses a foam roller on the quads, one will be adopting a prone, press-up type position and the quads are generally under load (contracted/tense).
 Both foam rollers and massage stick rollers have origins in a myofascial massage technique called stripping.
 The application of any myofascial stripping technique to tense or contracted muscles is usually extremely uncomfortable.
-Hence, a good massage therapist would work with tissues in a relaxed or semi-relaxed state and with the patient's body.
+Hence, a good massage therapist would work with tissues on the consumer's/patient's body in a relaxed or semi-relaxed state, working with the body rather than against it.

 What the author particularly likes about the massage stick rollers is that one can use these effectively on the quadriceps for self-myofascial release and without the tissues being under load.
 As per the above diagram, one can simply sit on a chair, bench or similar with the knees bent at around ninety degrees.
 It is then a simple case of extending (straightening) the leg that is to be treated to about forty-five degrees and then letting it relax.
 This position provides access to the Rectus Femoris, Vastus Lateralis and Vastus Medialis.
 It is then a simple case of placing the massage stick roller 3-5 cm superiorly to the patella (above the kneecap) and applying a comfortable level of pressure through the stick roller.
 Then while maintaining the pressure one just rolls the massage stick roller up the leg towards the body or heart, as in massage.
 One can then repeat the technique 3-5 times and with varying pressure on each of the quadricep muscles.